Phonics – Wilson Fundations Overview

 Research Supporting Chants

-• Lester et al. (2013): Chants significantly improved phonemic awareness in preschoolers.
+• Lester et al. (2013) found that chants significantly improved phonemic awareness in preschoolers.

 • National Reading Panel (2000): Explicit letter-sound teaching is essential; chants make it enjoyable.